How to Withdraw Money on Robinhood

 After selling stocks or depositing money into your brokerage account, funds will take 1–3 business days to settle before they're accessible.
 This is known as the “settlement period.”

-If you have a margin account, you can buy and sell with these funds while they're settling, but no one can make a withdrawal while funds are in their settlement period.
+If you have a margin account, you can buy and sell with these funds while they're settling, but you can't withdraw funds that are in their settlement period.

 This only applies to the amount being settled, however — any other funds you have in your account are still accessible during this period.